lee2sman/processing-to-love/README.md

 end
 ```

-If we want to specify a background color we can use R, G, B and set a transparency.
+If we want to specify a background color we can use R, G, B and optionally set an alpha (transparency).

 To set a background color of green:

 ```
 function love.draw()
-  love.graphics.clear(0,1,0,1)
+  love.graphics.clear(0,1,0)
 end
 ```